(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Continue towards Custer State Park, and head north on Iron Mountain Road immediately before the state park entrance.

+One-lane tunnels and hairpin turns make Iron Mountain Road a bit of an adventure.
 Along this route, you’ll get views of the Black Hills National Forest, drive through one-lane tunnels, and as you near the end of the road, unique views of Mount Rushmore.

 11. Mount Rushmore National Historic Site

 Mount Rushmore gets busy quickly, so get there early for unobstructed views of the state flag-lined path to the stone carvings of some of our past presidents.